 Most people choose to cover the dirt in their yard with grass because it looks good and is relatively easy to maintain, provided you have a green thumb.
 It’s also relatively cheap in comparison to other options.
 However, this method requires a bit of elbow grease.

-For starters, you’ll have to plan to install the grass seed or sod at the best time for it to take root, which is spring or early autumn with cooler temperatures.
-You’ll also want to add compost to your dirt before you lay the sod.
+You’ll also want to add compost to your dirt before you lay either seed or sod.
 You can purchase compost or make your own with the following ingredients, though making your own takes 2-6 months.

 Till the compost into the soil and water it sufficiently.
 Next, rake the ground until its smooth and level, then scatter grass seed throughout the yard.
 Keep watering the seeds until they sprout, making sure to keep the soil wet but not soggy.
 This should take about 7 to 14 days.

 It’s also crucial to choose the right grass species for your yard.
 Some species tend to be invasive and may end up causing more harm than good.
-Therefore, research which grass species will be best for your yard.
+Research which grass species will be best for your yard.
+A local hardware store or nursery should also your answers about the best grass in your area.

 Create an Eco-Friendly Space with Recycled Bricks or Crushed Concrete